Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • A hydrogen atom

-• An R-group
+• An R-group or side chain group

-Complete Vs. Incomplete Proteins
+Difference Between Complete and Incomplete Proteins

 different food protein sources

-Complete proteins contain all nine essential amino acids.
+According to WebMD, complete proteins contain all nine essential amino acids.
 These are the amino acids your body can’t produce on its own.
 Poultry, eggs, fish, and chia seeds are just some examples of complete proteins.

 On the flip side, incomplete proteins may contain some but not all essential amino acids.
-Incomplete proteins are present in plants, such as lentils, peas, and beans.
+Incomplete proteins are present in plants, such as lentils, peas, and beans [5].

-5 Important Roles Of Proteins In The Body
+5 Important Roles of Proteins in the Body

 different protein food sources